arcus-azure/arcus/community/blog/2021-07 The power of Arcus secret store/README.md

 We also provide [security events](https://security.arcus-azure.net/features/secret-store/#include-security-auditing) to our secret store to make sure that malicious activity can be detected more easily.
 These events are written every time the secret store is queried.

-With all the scecret-contacting functionality in one place, you're not only making your application more secure but decreasing the maintenance effort.
+With all the secret functionality in one place, you're not only making your application more secure but decreasing the maintenance effort.

 ## Extensibility